 Scott Baio net worth: $6 million

 Ron Howard is the most successful actor from the “Happy Days” cast.
 Following production, Howard pursued a directing path with big movies added to his resume, including “A Beautiful Mind,” for which he earned an Academy Award for best director.
-Howard is also the director of the new Han Solo movie, “Solo: A Star Wars Story.”
+Howard is also the director of “Solo: A Star Wars Story.”

 After playing the role of Fonzie’s cousin, Chachi Arcola, Scott Baio went on to another big series, “Charles in Charge” through 1990.
 His most recent role was on Nickelodeon in the series “See Dad Run.”